puzpuzpuz/questdb.io/docs/third-party-tools/kafka/questdb-kafka.md

 ### How does the connector work?

-The connector reads data from Kafka topics and writes it to QuestDB tables via ILP.
+The connector reads data from Kafka topics and writes it to QuestDB tables via InfluxDB Line Protocol.
 The connector converts each field in the Kafka message to a column in the QuestDB table.
 Structures and maps are flatted into columns.

 Example: Consider the following Kafka message: